Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 - Click on the notifications bell icon at the right top to see the list of recent notifications.

-- A “Database Access Granted” notification tells the team that access to the US Distribution was granted by an individual @optilogic.com user.
+- A “Database Access Granted” notification tells the team that access to the Fleet Size Optimization – EMEA Geo was granted by an individual @optilogic.com user.

-- Users in the Onboarding team can immediately open the model they now own by clicking on the “Open With…” button, which gives 4 options for opening the model: Open in SQL Editor, Open in Cosmic Frog, Open in Cloud Storage, and Show in File Explorer.
+- Users in the Onboarding team can immediately open this model by clicking on the “Open With…” button, which gives 4 options for opening the model: Open in SQL Editor, Open in Cosmic Frog, Open in Cloud Storage, and Show in File Explorer.

 - When the shared model is open in Cosmic Frog, a round icon with an arrow inside indicates that this is a shared model.
 When hovering over this icon a textbox that reads “This database is shared with you” will come up.